zibz0017/QuartzVault/content/Halacha/Pesach/Bedikas Chametz.md

 3. Two reasons why we are against doing a bedika by day:
 	1. Candles are less effective by day (and sweeping is never particularly effective as it does not reach into cracks.)[^18]
 	2. Once the first reason is true, חז"ל were mesaken it this way and once they are mesaken it this way, we want to stick to it.
-4. If one does check before the 14th, they should leave one room unchecked so that on the 14th, they will be able to do a bedika and make a bracha[^19] (Does hiding a few pieces of bread before, as we are noheig, work to allow you to make a bracha on the bedika?)
+4. If one does check before the 14th, they should leave one room unchecked so that on the 14th, they will be able to do a bedika and make a bracha[^19] (Does hiding a few pieces of bread before, as we are נוהג, work to allow you to make a bracha on the bedika?)
 ## Bedika on the 14th Day
 1. One should not wait for the 14th day to do the bedika.[^20]
 2. If one did wait, then they do not need to use a candle when checking by windows, skylights, or an אכסדרה.
 For everything else, one should use a candle, just like by night.[^21]
 3. They should do the bedika as soon as possible in the morning.
 They should not eat before doing the bedika.[^20] If one initially forgot and then remembers, they should do the bedika right when they remember.[^22]
-4. One is מבטל the חמץ when they finish the bedika (unless it is beyond the 6th hour) {<font color="#ff0000">Need to add link to the halacha of bittul after the 6th hour</font>}
+4. One is מבטל the חמץ when they finish the bedika (unless it is beyond the 6th hour) {<font color="#ff0000">Need to add link to the הלכה of bittul after the 6th hour</font>}
 # Why We Need Both Bedika and Bittul
 1. Midioraysa, either a bittul or bedika is enough.
 Midirabanan we require both.[^23]
 ## Reasons for not Relying on Bittul